Hthrace/LorvilleClothing/README.md

-# Lorville Clothing - A Showcase of Technical Proficiency
+# Lorville Clothing - E-commerce Platform

 Lorville Clothing is a blend of industry standard technologies, carefully harnessed to create a compelling e-commerce platform.
 This project serves as a portfolio application, meticulously crafted to demonstrate my proficiency in a range of key technologies, including React, React Router, Firebase, Styled Components, and OAuth authentication.